 About Us > Key Facts

 Birmingham Hippodrome Theatre Trust Ltd is an independent, not-for-profit registered charity (No. 510842), established in 1979.
-We also have a fundraising Development Trust (No. 511567).
-Click here to see a full list of our current volunteer Trustees, and those who have kindly offered their time, expertise and support over the last 30 years can be viewed here.
+We also have a fundraising Development Trust (No. 511567) founded in 1981.
+A full list of our current volunteer Trustees, and those who have kindly offered their time, expertise and support over the last 30 years can be viewed here.

-We are unsubsidised and do not receive revenue grants from Arts Council England or Birmingham City Council.
-However, we regularly apply to both these organisations for support towards Hippodrome Plus and other eligible projects.
+We do not receive revenue grants from Arts Council England or Birmingham City Council.
+However, we regularly work closely with both these organisations for support towards Hippodrome Plus and other eligible projects.

 During the 2013/14 financial year, we presented 404 performances attended by 625,732 patrons retaining our position as the highest attended single theatre in the UK.
 This was our best result in the history of the Theatre Trust and beats all known records for over 50 years.